It occurs when the blood vessels in the retina do not develop normally in babies who are born prematurely.

 The incidence of ROP is on the rise as more and more babies now survive when they are born prematurely.
 This means that there are more babies with ROP.
 However, advances in the medical treatment of babies mean that fewer babies need treatment.

-Treatments are now offered at an earlier stage than in the early 2000s, so severe, sight-threatening forms of ROP (stages four and five) are rare.
+Treatments are now offered earlier than in the early 2000s, so severe, sight-threatening forms of ROP (stages four and five) are rare.

 Diagnosis of retinopathy of prematurity